xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ### Templates

 A **template** is a partial configuration, aimed at providing users with an appropriate starting point.
-XCDL repositories should be shipped with a small number of templates, which correspond closely to common ways of using them.
+XCDL/xPack repositories should be shipped with a small number of templates, which correspond closely to common ways of using them.

 There is a minimal template which provides very little functionality, just enough to bootstrap the hardware and then jump directly to the application code.
 The default template adds additional functionality, for example it causes a RTOS and various library packages to be used as well.
 Creating a new configuration typically involves specifying a template as well as a target, resulting in a configuration that can be built and linked with the application code and that will run on the actual hardware.
 It is then possible to fine-tune configuration options to produce something that better matches the specific requirements of the application.